tomysshadow/M4Revolution/README.md

-# Myst IV: Revolution 1.1.1
+# Myst IV: Revolution 1.2.0
 ## By Anthony Kleine

 Myst IV: Revolution is a command line tool that can perform various fixes for the game Myst IV: Revelation.

-Currently, only the Windows Steam release of the game is supported.
-If you try with other releases please be aware they have not been tested.
-Support for other releases may be added in future.
+**IMPORTANT:** this tool requires the Visual Studio 2019 C++ Redistributable to be installed for both [x86](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [x64.](https://aka.ms/vs/17/release/vc_redist.x64.exe) If the tool or the game will not start, please ensure that both are installed.

-This tool requires the Visual Studio 2019 C++ Redistributable to be installed for both [x86](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [x64.](https://aka.ms/vs/17/release/vc_redist.x64.exe) If the tool or the game will not start, please ensure that both are installed.
+Currently, Myst IV: Revolution is only available for Windows.
+The DVD release, Steam release and GOG release are supported.

 Supports Windows 10 or 11, 64-bit, with an SSE4-capable CPU and at least 1 GB of RAM.
 Although Myst IV: Revolution itself is only about 60 MB large, it will create a backup of your game files, which requires up to 3 GB of free disk space.